Nirmal5678/Issue/README.md

     * Able to filter project on basis of two or more labels or auhtor or title and description.

 ## Status
-    This project is completely developed and has functionality, however some improvements can be made, some are the users should be allowed to search via category of the content and the search box suggestions can be improved
+    This project is completely developed and has functionality, however some improvements can be made, some are the users should be allowed to search via category of the content and the search box suggestions can be improved.